Courses & Instructors

 Media and Climate Justice

-- Dr. Hanna E. Morris, Postdoctoral Research Fellow, Annenberg School for Communication, University of Pennsylvania
+- Dr. Hanna E. Morris, Faculty Instructor, Center for Social Impact Strategy, University of Pennsylvania

 This course examines how issues of climate justice are represented across different forms of digital media.
 Students will learn how to comprehensively assess the development, design, and efficacy of online advocacy and climate justice policy campaigns.
 Through an engagement with an array of case studies, from the #NoDAPL Movement to Fridays for Future to the Sunrise Movement and Green New Deal, students will learn best practices and strategies for communicating issues of climate justice, equity, and inclusion to a variety of audiences and stakeholders.
 Students will leave the course with a well-developed set of skills and strategies required to produce robust digital campaigns dedicated to climate justice and social change.